howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 If you remember, you added more new fields to the GraphQL schema (such as `Link.postedBy`), so let's implement the missing resolvers!

-To make sure our server knows how to identify the creator of each `Link`, let's modify the resolver of `Mutation.post` to ensure that only authenticated users can use it, and also add the current autenticated user id to the object created on our database.
+To make sure our server knows how to identify the creator of each `Link`, let's modify the resolver of `Mutation.post` to ensure that only authenticated users can use it, and also add the current authenticated user id to the object created on our database.

 #### Protecting resolvers